 Serena has performed her works at the CBSO Centre in Birmingham, the George Cadbury Memorial Hall in Birmingham, De Montfort University in Leicester and at Concordia University in Montreal, where she was invited to curate an 'EuCuE' electroacoustic concert in 2008.

 Serena is also an avid singer/songwriter and has been writing for as long as she can remember.
 She has performed solo and with other bands as a keyboard player, supporting groups such as World Party, MicroDisney and even Ken Dodd!
 She has worked with a multitude of musicians including Gaz Birtles (Beautiful South) and Paul Speare (Dexys Midinight Runners).
-More recently Serena has been part of a Celtic folk duo with Patrick Devine-Wright (formerly River Dance and Anuna) and has collaborated with Chris Cousin and Stu Smith of Bathysphere.
-Serena is currently embarking on a solo career as an independent artist.
+Serena has been part of a Celtic folk duo with Patrick Devine-Wright (formerly River Dance and Anuna) and has collaborated with Chris Cousin and Stu Smith of Bathysphere.
+Serena is also an independent artist.
 She has performed Glastonbudget music festival and a number of venue in Leicester including, The Donkey, The Musician and The Shed.
 She has an EP released on iTunes and you can listen to her music on Spotify or Bandcamp.
-Last year Serena was a finalist in the UK Songwriting Contest and she is a member of BASCA, the British Association of Songwriters, Composers and Authors.
+Serena was a finalist in the UK Songwriting Contest in 2011.
+More recently she has performed as a jazz singer with the Rutland Big Band and is currently embarking on a new project making soundtracks for video and also composing ambient music.